 - Do not use symbols such as >, <, * and make sure they remain alphanumeric.

-To conclude, we can say that SKU is one of the most integral parts of making a business successful because it indirectly contributes to sales and customer satisfaction.
+To conclude, SKU is one of the most integral parts of a successful business because it indirectly contributes to sales and customer satisfaction.
 When done right, SKU can make a business run more efficiently, generating more profits in the long run.